Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Willpower Points:**  3

 You can activate this ability when casting a spell that heals a creature.
 You and all other creatures of your choice within 10 meters of you heals the same amount of HP.

-### Shadowform
-- **Requirement:** Priest’s Zeal
-- **Willpower Points:** --

-You know the general spell SHADOWFORM.
-This spell is always prepared, and doesn't count towards the number of spells you can hold prepared in your memory.

 {{wide
 ![troll priest](https://i.imgur.com/6Y3iVkk.jpeg) {height:500px,mix-blend-mode:multiply,margin-left:4cm,margin-top:-1cm}